-- 2 Draft operational guidelines will be discussed, reviewed and adopted by the Intergovernmental Committee in December 2010; the Third Conference of Parties scheduled for summer 2011 is expected to examine and adopt these Operational Guidelines. - 3 In June 2009, the Second Conference of Parties adopted Operational Guidelines on the measures to promote and protect cultural expressions (Articles 7,8,17); participation of civil society (Article 11); integration of culture in sustainable development (Article 13); cooperation for development (Article 14); collaborative arrangements (Article 15); preferential treatment for developing countries (Article 16); and, on use of the resources of the International Fund for Cultural Diversity (Article 18). - 4 Intergovernmental Committee for the Protection and Promotion of the Diversity of Cultural Expressions, Third Ordinary Session, Paris, 7-9 December 2009, Decisions, CE/09/3.IGC/211/Dec.
-5 This section of the text draws - 5 This section of the text draws on ideas offered on Article 9 and 19 in the IFACCA Briefing Note for National Arts Funding Agencies on the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions of June 2010 p.
-15 ff.
+- 1 In the framework of the Millennium Development Goals Summit (September 2010, New York), UNESCO and the European Commission signed an agreement whereby the European Commission will fund an Expert Facility to support governance of the cultural sector in developing countries.
+The scheme is to be managed by UNESCO, in the context of the implementation of the Convention, see http://europa eu/rapid/pressReleasesAction do?reference=IP/10/ 1153&format= HTML&aged=0&language= EN&quiLanguage=er - 2 Draft operational guidelines will be discussed, reviewed and adopted by the Intergovernmental Committee in December 2010; the Third Conference of Parties scheduled for summer 2011 is expected to examine and adopt these Operational Guidelines. - 3 In June 2009, the Second Conference of Parties adopted Operational Guidelines on t measures to promote and protect cultural expressions (Articles 7,8,17); participation of civil society (Article 11); integration of culture in sustainable development (Article 13); cooperation for development (Article 14); collaborative arrangements (Article 15): preferential treatment for developing countries (Article 16); and, on use of the resources of the International Fund for Cultural Diversity (Article 18) - 4 Intergovernmental Committee for the Protection and Promotion of the Diversity of Cultural Expressions, Third Ordinary Session, Paris, 7-9 December 2009, Decisions, CE/09/3.IGC/211/Dec. - 5 This section of the text draws on ideas offered on Article 9 and 19 in the IFACCA Briefing Note for National Arts Funding Agencies on the UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions of June 2010 p.15 ff.
 IFACCA is the International Federation of Arts Councils and Culture Agencies.